intel/yask/README.md

 * The YASK source code via 'git clone https://github.com/intel/yask'.

 To continue with building and running, see YASK-intro.pdf in the docs directory.

-Notice: If you are attempting to reproduce the example results from the "Intel Software Momentum Guide of July 26, 2016" marketing document, you will need the archived source from https://01.org/sites/default/files/downloads/yask/yask-20160526.tar_0.gz.
-This source package is not recommended for any other purpose because it does not contain many improvements and features in the current release.